WebMasterSam/paste-it-cleaned-tiny/README.md

-# pasteItCleanedTiny TinyMCE Plugin
+# PasteItCleanedTiny TinyMCE Plugin

 Welcome stranger!
-This is a repo containing the pasteItCleanedTiny TinyMCE plugin.
+This is a repo containing the PasteItCleanedTiny TinyMCE plugin.